ttpreport/ligolo-mp/README.md

 [+] New TUN created: confident_euclid
 ```

-2. Add some routes to it
+2. Add routes to networks which are accessible via host that's running running ligolo agent

 ```shell
 ligolo-mp » tun route new 10.10.2.0/24 10.10.3.0/24 10.10.4.0/32